nibreh/yellow-plugin-justified-gallery/README.md

 *Justified Gallery is a JavaScript library that allows you to create an high quality justified gallery of images.*

-This plugin comes in addition to [Gallery plugin](https://github.com/datenstrom/yellow-plugins/tree/master/gallery) and you must have [jQuery](https://github.com/nibreh/yellow-plugin-jquery) on your site.
+This plugin comes in addition to [Gallery plugin](https://github.com/datenstrom/yellow-plugins/tree/master/gallery) and you must have [jQuery plugin](https://github.com/nibreh/yellow-plugin-jquery) on your site.

 <p align="center"><img src="example-screenshot.png?raw=true" alt="Screenshot"></p>